ec429/hbuilder/RULES.md

 * A tech: will be unlocked
 * Supporting Research: will do nothing
+  - maybe it should remove the date-lock on whatever tech you were using it to support?
 * Mothball Labs: will increase the budget (cshr)
+  - by 4800 in 1939, plus 400 each year?
 * Production Engineering: will increase pc of that type
+  - by 15%?

 Prototyping
 -----------